 If you’re living on a tight budget, it’s easy to assume that common spending and saving advice won’t work for you.
 After all, if you’re just out of college and paying off student loans on an entry-level salary, no one can really expect you to put money in savings, right?
 Or if you’ve got kids and are living on a single adult income, does a planned-out budget fit your needs?
 Your income already goes to essentials, so is there enough money left over for a spending plan?

-It’s true that your monthly budget might need to be bit different than that of someone who just won the lottery.
+It’s true that your monthly budget might need to be a bit different than that of someone who just won the lottery.
 (OK, a lot different.)
 However, planning where your money should go is still important.
 The less money available, the more important it is to keep those dollars under control.
-Want some guidance?
-Here’s how to budget your money on a low income.
+Here are a few steps to consider.

 - Money earned from side jobs